 In Cospicua (Bormla in Maltese) do not miss the three megalithic structures: the funerary monuments of Ghajn Dwieli, Ta ‘German and Ta’ Kordin and some quarries used as places of prayer at the time of the arrival of St. Paul on the island (60 BC about)

-TIP: I have just discovered something very clever that I still have yet to try myself: Rolling Geeks, small electric cars with pre-programmed GPS and incorporated audio-guide in several languages to drive around in the Three Cities!
+TIP: The most fun and sustainable way to discover the Three Cities is by Rolling Geeks, small electric cars with pre-programmed GPS and incorporated audio-guide in several languages to drive around in the Three Cities!

 You can rent them for 2 and a half hours, follow the planned itineraries to discover the highlights, park and get back on freely.
-I say it’s brilliant!!
-I only found out about them on the last day so I could not try them, but it’s the first thing I’ll do as soon as I get back to Malta (again I’d like to stress it is NOT sponsored content).
+I say it’s brilliant!! (again I’d like to stress it is NOT sponsored content).

 Naxxar: an authentic Malta experience!